RachidBoufous/alx-higher_level_programming/0x00-python-hello_world/README.md

-First python repo in alx program, covering the basics of python
+python introduction:
+0. a shell script to run a python file